teamscode/teamscode-website/content/contests/spring-2022/registration.md

 * A team name, be creative and keep it appropriate.
 * A username, this will be your unique login handler.
 * A team password, this password will be shared among all team members.
 * The name, email, and high school graduation year of each team member.
+If any team member has graduated from high school, simply put the year they graduated in the high school graduation year field.

 <br>
 Once you have these information, you can begin creating an account by following the below instructions.